 My scholarly work revolves around one key problem—understanding the gendered and changing nature of sexual culture in the twentieth-century United States.
-How Sex Became a Civil Liberty (HSBCL), my most recent book, addresses this question by showing how generations of leaders of the American Civil Liberties Union (ACLU) changed the ways Americans think about, legislate, and adjudicate sexuality.
-I show how the ACLU did this by developing and promoting new constitutional rights, including privacy and the consumer's right to speech.
+How Sex Became a Civil Liberty, my most recent book, shows how the American Civil Liberties Union profoundly changed the ways Americans think about, legislate, and adjudicate sexuality.
+The ACLU did so by developing and promoting new constitutional rights, including the consumer's right to speech and privacy.
 Like my first book, How Sex Became a Civil Liberty is a people-driven story.
-It relates private lives to public activism to explain ACLU leaders' internal debates, evolving policies, changing strategies, and relationships with individuals and institutions outside the organization over sexual issues, including birth control, nudism, obscenity & pornography, abortion,sterilization, gay rights, rape, and sexual harassment.
+It relates private lives to public activism to explain ACLU leaders' internal debates, evolving policies, changing strategies, and relationships with individuals and institutions outside the organization.
+Sexual issues considered by the book include: birth control, nudism, obscenity & pornography, abortion,sterilization, gay rights, rape, and sexual harassment.

 Against Obscenity: Reform and the Politics of Womanhood in America, 1873-1935, my first book, shows how women reshaped the ways Americans thought about and adjudicated obscenity.
 They did this by refocusing debates about the harm of obscenity around children and presenting explicit sex education as an antidote.
 Against Obscenity also shows how the right to vote—not having it and then getting it—affected women's reform in unexpected ways.
 Readers will be surprised to see how movie moguls and burlesque theater owners in the early twentieth-century bowed to but also strategized around women's demands.